hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 HSF C++ Course cheat sheet
 ==========================

-List of exercises per day, with prefered order and solution overview.
+List of exercises per day, with preferred order and solution overview.
-Each exercise is in its own directory and refered to in the following by the name of the directory For each day, the exercises are given in order in which they should be done.
+Each exercise is in its own directory and referred to in the following by the name of the directory For each day, the exercises are given in order in which they should be done.

 Day 1